softwaresaved/software-deposit-guidance/README.md

 **Beware:** Certain links may be identified as broken when they in fact exist.
 See the Linkchecker FAQ, [Q:I still get an error, but the page is definitely ok](https://wummel.github.io/linkchecker/faq.html).

-### Publishing
+---

+## Publish online

 The online version of the guidance is published in the `gh-pages` branch of this repository.
 This can be updated as follows.

-Create HTML guidance with relative inter-guide links, as described above.
+Create HTML guides, with relative inter-guide links, as described above.

 Copy HTML into `gh-pages` branch and commit: